floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

-### Kibana: Plugin Configuration
+### Dashboards/Kibana: Plugin Configuration

-Enable the multi tenancy feature in `kibana.yml` by adding:
+Enable the multi tenancy feature in `openearch_dashboards.yml`/`kibana.yml` by adding:

 ```yaml
 searchguard.multitenancy.enabled: true
 ```

-In addition, Kibana requires you to whitelist all HTTP headers that should be passed from Kibana to Elasticsearch.
+In addition, Dashboards/Kibana requires you to whitelist all HTTP headers that should be passed from Dashboards/Kibana to OpenSearch/Elasticsearch.
 The multi tenancy feature uses one specific header, named `sgtenant`.
 Add this header and also the standard `Authorization` header to the white list.
-If the `sgtenant` header is not whitelisted, an error message is logged on startup and the status of Kibana will be red.
+If the `sgtenant` header is not whitelisted, an error message is logged on startup and the status of Dashboards/Kibana will be red.

 ```yaml
 elasticsearch.requestHeadersWhitelist: ["sgtenant", "Authorization", ...]
 ```

-Check that the Kibana server user and the Kibana index name matches in both kibana.yml and sg_config.
+Check that the Dashboards/Kibana server user and the Dashboards/Kibana index name matches in both kibana.yml and sg_config.
 The contents of the following keys must match:

-Kibana server user:
+Dashboards/Kibana server user:

 ```yaml
 kibana.yml: elasticsearch.username
 sg_config: searchguard.dynamic.kibana.server_username
 ```

-Kibana index name:
+Dashboards/Kibana index name:

 ```yaml
 kibana.yml: kibana.index
 sg_config: searchguard.dynamic.kibana.index
 ```

-### Kibana: Tenant Configuration
+### Dashboards/Kibana: Tenant Configuration

 By default, Search Guard offers two default tenants for each user, Global and Private.
-The Global tenant is shared between all users and uses the Kibana index as configured in `kibana.yml`.
+The Global tenant is shared between all users and uses the Dashboards/Kibana index as configured in `openearch_dashboards.yml`/`kibana.yml`.
 Thus, all dashboards and visualizations that have been created prior to installing multi tenancy can be found in this tenant.

 The Private tenant is meant as a user's private space, thus is not shared.

-You can enable and disable these tenants by the following `kibana.yml` configuration keys:
+You can enable and disable these tenants by the following `openearch_dashboards.yml`/`kibana.yml` configuration keys:

 | Name | Description |
 |---|---|